 Mohed Altrad came from humble beginnings, born an orphaned Bedouin in the Syrian desert.
 Raised by his grandmother, Altrad was banned from going to school, but an innate drive to learn saw him attending school anyway.
 He eventually won a scholarship to study in France despite speaking no French and having very little money.

-In France, Altrad was poor and lived off one meal a day, yet managed to earn himself an undergraduate degrees in physics and math, and a Ph.D. in computer science.
+In France, Altrad was poor and lived off one meal a day, yet managed to earn himself an undergraduate degree in physics and math, and a Ph.D. in computer science.
 In 1985, after a short spell working for a tech firm and the Abu Dhabi National Oil Company, Altrad bought a bankrupt scaffolding manufacturer in France.
-With his partner he created the world’s leading scaffolding company.
+With his partner, he created the world’s leading scaffolding company.